 To estimate the renewable electricity price used in this study, the authors take renewable power PPA prices in a region to be equivalent to the wholesale price of renewable electricity and calculate the corresponding industrial price of renewable electricity by increasing the PPA price to reflect the additional contributions of network costs and taxes to industrial prices.
 Wholesale electricity prices account for 10-70 percent of industrial electricity prices in different countries.
-The authors assume that renewable PPA price in a particular region.
-It is also assumed that green hydrogen producers have access to industrial electricity prices.
-For medium-size industrial electricity prices as a percentage of industrial electricity prices.
-For instance, wholesale prices in the EU on average represent 42 percent of the value of industrial electricity PPA prices for the region.
-To find the corresponding industrial electricity price of renewable electricity prices for the region.
-To find the corresponding industrial electricity price of renewable electricity prices as a percentage of the region.
-To find the corresponding industrial electricity price of renewable electricity prices for the region.
+The authors assume that renewable PPA prices account for the same percentage of the final renewable electricity industrial price in a particular region.
+It is also assumed that green hydrogen producers have access to industrial electricity markets for medium-size industrial electricity consumers.
+For each region evaluated, the authors found data for wholesale electricity prices as a percentage of industrial electricity prices.
+For instance, wholesale prices in the EU on average represent 42 percent of the value of industrial electricity prices (Eurostat 2019).
+The authors then found average renewable electricity PPA prices for the region.
 To find the corresponding industrial electricity price of renewable power, the average PPA price was divided by the aforementioned wholesale price percentage.